MarktW86/azure-psdocs-processing/azurermps/3.8.0/AzureRM.Sql/Remove-AzureRmSqlDatabaseFromFailoverGroup.md

 ```

 ### -Tags
-The tag to associate with the Azure Sql Elastic Pool.
+The tag to associate with the Azure Sql Elastic Pool

 ```yaml
 Type: Hashtable
 Parameter Sets: (All)